Non-archimedean tame topology and stably dominated types: Pseudo-Galois coverings

-If $Y$ is a finite disjoint union of non empty integral noetherian schemes $Y_i$, we say a finite surjective morphism $ Y \rightarrow X$ is a pseudo-Galois covering if each restriction $Y_i \to X$ is a pseudo-Galois covering.
-Also, if $X$ is a finite disjoint union of non empty integral noetherian schemes $X_i$, we shall say $Y \to X$ is a pseudo-Galois covering if its pull-back over each $X_i$ is a pseudo-Galois covering.
+If $Y$ is a finite disjoint union of nonempty integral noetherian schemes $Y_i$, we say a finite surjective morphism $ Y \rightarrow X$ is a pseudo-Galois covering if each restriction $Y_i \to X$ is a pseudo-Galois covering.
+Also, if $X$ is a finite disjoint union of nonempty integral noetherian schemes $X_i$, we shall say $Y \to X$ is a pseudo-Galois covering if its pullback over each $X_i$ is a pseudo-Galois covering.

-\section{The space of stably dominated types $\std{V}$}
+\chapter{The space $\std{V}$ of stably dominated types}

+{ \textbf{Summary.} The core of this chapter is the study of the space $\std{V}$ of stably dominated types on a definable set $V$.
+It is endowed with a canonical structure of a (strict) pro-definable set in \ref{ss3.1}.
+Some examples of stably dominated types are given in \ref{some_examples}.
+Then, in \ref{topspace} we endow it with the structure of a definable topological space, a notion defined in \ref{deftop}.
+The properties of that definable topology are discussed in \ref{ss3.4}.
+In \ref{sp} we study the canonical embedding of $V$ in $\std{V}$ as the set of simple points.
+An essential feature in our approach is the existence of a canonical extension for a definable function on $V$ to $\std{V}$.
+This is discussed in \ref{canon-ext} where continuity criteria are given.
+They rely on the notion of v-, g-, and v+g-continuity introduced in \ref{ggvv}.
+In \ref{ph} we introduce basic notions of (generalized) paths and homotopies.
+In the remaining \ref{Smetrics}-\ref{schedis} we introduce notions of use in later chapters: good metrics, Zariski topology, schematic distance. }

-\subsection{$\std{V}$ as a pro-definable set}
+\section{$\std{V}$ as a pro-definable set}

 We shall now work in a big saturated model $\Uu$ of $\ACVF$ in the language $\CL_{\CG}$.
 We fix a substructure $C$ of $\Uu$.
 If $X$ is an algebraic variety defined over the valued field part of $C$, we can view $X$ as embedded as a constructible in affine $n$-space, via some affine chart.
 Alternatively we could make new sorts for $\Pp^n$, and consider only quasi-projective varieties.
 At all events we will treat $X$ as we treat the basic sorts.
 By a ``definable set'' we mean: a definable subset of some product of sorts (and varieties), unless otherwise specified.
 For a $C$-definable set $V$, and any substructure $F$ containing $C$, we denote by $\std{V} (F)$ the set of $F$-definable stably dominated types $p$ on $V$ (that is such that $p \vert F$ contains the formulas defining $V$).

 We will now construct the fundamental object of the present work, initially as a pro-definable set.
 We will later define a topology on $\std{V}$.